If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 However, surface area matters when collecting rainwater.

-The larger your surface area is, the more water you will be able to collect.
-One inch of rain in a plastic bottle is still a lot less than one inch of rain that would hit a rooftop.
-Use our rainwater collection calculator.
+The larger your surface area is, the more water you can collect.
+One inch of rain in a plastic bottle is still less than one inch of rain that would hit a rooftop.
+Use our rainwater collection calculator for a more detailed calculation.

 If you wanted to fill a water bottle by leaving it out in the rain, it would have to be a huge storm that lasted all day.